FiatAccompli/Civ6Mods/SettingsManager/README.md

 * `LuaEvents.ModSettingsManager_SettingValueChange(categoryName, settingName, value)` -
   Called when the setting value has been changed by the ui or programmatically.
 Allows setting objects to update their publicly exposed `Value` to the new value.
 Modders should not need to interact with this.
-* `LuaEvents.ModSettingsManager_SettingValueChanged(categoryName, settingName, value)` -
+* `LuaEvents.ModSettingsManager_SettingValueChanged(categoryName, settingName, value, oldValue)` -
   Called *after* settings have had values updated via the ModSettingsManager_SettingValueChange event.
   This is generally the only event modders need to care about.
 The convenience helper `AddChangeHandler` on settings objects is the preferred way to interact with this event.
 * `LuaEvents.ModSettingsManager_UIReadyForRegistration()` - Called by the popup ui to trigger registration of settings.
   Modders should not need to interact with this.
-* `LuaEvents.ModSettingsManager_RegisterSetting(setting)` - Called by settings to register themselves with the configuration UI.
+* `LuaEvents.ModSettingsManager_RegisterSetting(setting)` - Called by settings to register themselves with the ui.
   Modders should not need to interact with this.

 ### Setting Types